Table of content

 Among the companies that use nearshoring are Boeing and Toyota.
 The aerospace giant outsources its wiring to French multinational company – Safran, the world's third-largest aerospace provider.
 The Japanese automotive manufacturer nearshored its second production unit to Thailand in 1996.
 It now has three plants running there.

-Overview: No matter where you launch a company, the offshoring team supports you from anywhere.
+Overview: No matter where you launch a company, an offshore team has the capability to render support.
 Basically, an offshore team refers to a team located in a different country but is still employed by your company.
 For example, your in-house team is in the U.S and your partner is from Ukraine.

 Everyone knows offshore software development as the most cost-effective technique, but there's more to the virtue of offshoring.